-8. TE Objective 2.2. on Access Management provides, "To maintain the intended functionality of Marion County's roadway network, access management standards shall be established which provides access controls and manage the number and location of public roadways, private roadways, driveways, median openings, and traffic signals."
+8. TE Objective 2.2. on Access Management provides "To maintain the intended functionality of Marion County's roadway network, access management standards shall be established which provides access controls and manage the number and location of public roadways, private roadways, driveways, median openings, and traffic signals."

-Analysis: The PUD is proposing two accesses for this development.
-One access will need to be moved to the south which has been discussed in this report.
-Staff has provided conditions to ensure these issues are accounted for.
+Analysis: The subject property has two points of access from NW 44th Ave.
+The access shall be managed and maintained to allow safe and functional operation and connect to the roadways.
 Based on the above findings, staff concludes the application is consistent with TE Objective 2.2.

-9. SSE Policy 1.1.1 provides, "The LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand is adopted as the basis for future facility design, determination of facility capacity, and documentation of demand created by new development.
+9. SSE Policy 1.1.1 provides "The LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand is adopted as the basis for future facility design, determination of facility capacity, and documentation of demand created by new development.
 This LOS shall be applicable to central sewer facilities and to package treatment plants but shall not apply to individual OSTDS.
 DRIs and FQDs that demonstrate the suitability of differing LOS standards may be allowed to adhere to the differing standard if approved by the County."

-Analysis: Staff finds that based on the addition of 72 units multiplied by 2.4 persons per household equals 172 persons, which will generate a demand of 19,008 gallons per day.
-The sanitary treatment plant serving this area has sufficient capacity to serve this demand.
+Analysis: Based on the 205 proposed dwelling units, the proposed rezoning would result in an increase of 54,120 gallons per day.
 Based on the above findings, it is concluded the application is consistent with SSE Policy 1.1.1.

-10. SSE Policy 1.1.3 provides, "The County shall encourage the construction of sanitary sewer facilities by public or private sources, or jointly, in accordance with the Marion County Water and Wastewater Utility Master Plan, and the LDC."
+10. SSE Policy 1.1.3 provides "The County shall encourage the construction of sanitary sewer facilities by public or private sources, or jointly, in accordance with the Marion County Water and Wastewater Utility Master Plan, and the LDC."

-Analysis: Staff concludes that a sanitary sewer line is currently in place and connection is required.
+Analysis: Staff concludes that the development will be served by public utility services of Marion County.
 Based on the above findings, it is concluded the application is consistent with SSE Policy 1.1.3.

-11. SSE Policy 1.2.1 provides, "Within the UGB, all new development approval requests (CPAs, rezonings, site plans, etc.) will require proof that central sanitary sewer and water service from a County approved provider is or will be available.
+11. SSE Policy 1.2.1 provides "Within the UGB, all new development approval requests (CPAs, rezoning, site plans, etc.) will require proof that central sanitary sewer and water service from a County approved provider is or will be available.
 Approved providers in the UGB are MCUD, the cities of Ocala, Belleview or Dunnellon, and private utilities authorized by the County within its service area."

-Analysis: The subject property is within the Marion County Utilities Service Area and services are located within the vicinity.
+Analysis: The subject property is within the Marion County utilities service area.
 Based on the above findings, it is concluded the application is consistent with SSE Policy 1.2.1.

-12. PWE Policy 1.1.1 provides in part, "The LOS standard of 150 gallons per person per day (average daily consumption) is adopted as the basis for future facility design, determination of available facility capacity, and determination of demand created by new development with regard to domestic flow requirements, and the non-residential LOS standard shall be 2,750 gallons per acre per day."
+12. PWE Policy 1.1.1 provides in part "The LOS standard of 150 gallons per person per day (average daily consumption) is adopted as the basis for future facility design, determination of available facility capacity, and determination of demand created by new development with regard to domestic flow requirements, and the non-residential LOS standard shall be 2,750 gallons per acre per day."

-Analysis: Staff finds that based on the addition of 72 units multiplied by 2.4 persons per household equals 172 persons which will generate a demand of an additional 25,920 gallons per day.
+Analysis: Staff finds that based on the addition of 205 proposed dwelling units, the proposed rezoning would result in an increase of 73,800 gallons per day.
 The water treatment plant serving this area has sufficient capacity to serve this demand.
 Based on the above findings, it is concluded the application is consistent with PWE Policy 1.1.1.

-13. PWE Policy 1.6.4 provides, "Adequate potable water supplies and facilities which meet the adopted LOS standards shall be available concurrent with the impacts or development."
+13. PWE Policy 1.6.4 provides "Adequate potable water supplies and facilities which meet the adopted LOS standards shall be available concurrent with the impacts or development."

-Analysis: The site is in Marion County Utilities Service Area and services are is currently in place and connection is required.
+Analysis: The site is in Marion County Utilities service area and ample capacity is available.
 Based on the above findings, it is concluded the application is consistent with PWE Policy 1.6.4.